Frequently Asked Questions

 2. Click on the Public Pages tab.

-3. Click the Provide booking-agent services checkbox.
+3. Click the Provide client booking page and booking-agent services page checkbox.

 4. Click the [Set Public Pages] button.